-The case study will contribute to the development of low input systems by improving weed management and soil fertility, maintaining economic margins and improving robustness over oceanic situations.
-Introduction of legumes in the crop sequence and intercropping seems to be an efficient in reducing nitrogen use, energy consumption and greenhouse gas emission at the same time.
+The case study will contribute to the development of low-input systems by improving weed management and soil fertility, maintaining economic margins and improving robustness over oceanic situations.
+Introduction of legumes in the crop sequence and intercropping seems to be efficient in reducing nitrogen use, energy consumption and greenhouse gas emission at the same time.

 What are the main problems underlying the emergence of the case study?

 Case study 14 addresses diversification of arable crop rotations for large-scale areas in France that are characterized by shallow and stony clay-limestone soils, subject to high water stress in late spring and summer.
 Rotations are generally short and based on winter crops only: winter oilseed rape, winter wheat and winter barley.
 Soil tillage is also often simplified due to the presence of stones.
 These cropping systems encounter typical problems such as low control of winter weeds (geranium, foxtail), insect damage (mainly on winter oilseed rape), resistance of pests to pesticides and yield stagnation or decrease over time.

 How is the problem addressed and which actors are involved?

 To address these problems, Terres Inovia has led a case study for about 10 years in central France (Berry), based on (i) a network of about 15 farmers wishing to be supported in the transition towards more robust and sustainable cropping systems and (ii) an experiment testing an innovative cropping system.
 Local partners (advisors of agricultural chambers or grain collectors and crop specialists from technical institutes) are involved through the French project ‘Syppre’ (http://www.terresinovia.fr/terres-inovia/actions-phares/syppre/syppre-en-bref/), and through DiverIMPACTS since 2017.